No. 1 in Sanitary ware and No. 2 in Faucets

-Revenue on the basis of Sales Channel
+(i) Revenue on the basis of Sales Channel

 Cera supplies products directly to the builders as well as through dealers to the retail customers.
-Cera’s institutional clients include Sobha, Shapoorji Pallonji, Tata Housing, DLF, Lodha, Godrej Properties, Taj Hotels, Marriott, Meriden, L&T construction, Penta homes, Oberoi Hotels, NBCC, Airport Authority of India, RBI, SBI & LIC.
+Moreover Cera’s institutional clients include Sobha, Shapoorji Pallonji, Tata Housing, DLF, Lodha, Godrej Properties, Taj Hotels, Marriott, Meriden, L&T construction, Penta homes, Oberoi Hotels, NBCC, Airport Authority of India, RBI, SBI & LIC.

-(G) Manufacturing Facility
+(H) Manufacturing Facility

 Cera’s manufacturing plant is located at Kadi, Gujarat.
 In fact, this plant is the largest sanitaryware plant at a single location in India.

-(H) Production Capacity
+(I) Production Capacity

-(I) Cost Structure
+(J) Cost Structure

 (K) Group Structure

-(L) Market Share of Cera Sanitaryware
+(L) Market Share of Cera Sanitary ware

-- Other key players in sanitaryware segment include Parryware & HSIL (Hindware).
+- Other key players in sanitary ware segment include Parryware & HSIL (Hindware).

-- In tiles segment, the major players include Kajaria ceramics, Somany Ceramics, Asian Granito, Nitco & Orient Bell.
+- In tiles segment, the major players include Kajaria ceramics, Somany Ceramics, Asian Granito, Nitco & also Orient Bell.